 Home ยป Recipes ยป Course ยป Dessert

-High Protein Dunkaroo Dip (Low Calorie Recipe)
+High Protein Dunkaroo Dip (Easy, 5-Minute Recipe)

-Letโ€™s throw it back to a time when your biggest worry was whether your Dunkaroos made it into your lunchbox.
-ICONIC.
+Let’s throw it back to a time when your biggest worry was whether your Dunkaroos made it into your lunchbox.
+That little tub of frosting and crunchy animal crackers?
+Peak childhood.

 If you love high protein desserts you may also enjoy my Protein Cookie Dough Bark or my Frozen Protein S’mores Bars.